kartsridhar/Pynenka/README.md

 ## How does it work
 To test pynenka simply open twitter and [@pynenka](https://twitter.com/pynenka) followed by the hashtag #Golazo and never miss out on any moment!
-Pynenka sleeps during the day and activates in the evening so if you mention it before, you will get your reply only when its awake
+Pynenka sleeps during the day and activates in the evening so if you mention it before, you will get your reply only when its awake (see below)

 ### Demo
 ![](pynenka-demo.gif)